NCFE CACHE Level 3 Award in Childcare and Education

 The NCFE CACHE Level 3 Diploma in Childcare and Education (Early Years Educator) enables learners to enter the workforce as Early Years Educators, or access higher education.

-Following the Wolf review of vocational qualifications in 2011, the English government announced a number of characteristics that Level 3 Tech Level qualifications have to demonstrate to feature in performance tables from 2016 onwards.
+Following the Wolf review of vocational qualifications in England in 2011, the Department for Education announced a number of characteristics that Level 3 Tech Level qualifications have to demonstrate to feature in performance tables from 2016 onwards.

 As a result, over 90% of the Level 3 qualifications previously recognised in performance tables are not now recognised.